faithkane3/storytelling/storytelling_notes.md

 > "Data tell you what's happening; stories tell you why it matters."

+> Florence Nightingale claimed to use data visualization “to affect thro’ the Eyes what we fail to convey to the public through their word-proof ears.”

+> "The goal of advertising is not to convince people, or make them think something.
+It's to make them feel something.
+And for engendering emotion, there's no more powerful tool than the story.
+In other words, we make choices based on feelings, and then later we justify those feelings with the rational, left side of our brain." [source](https://adage.com/article/digitalnext/put-emotion-storytelling/304463)

 ## The 3Cs of Storytelling
 1. Context
 1. Challenge